nami/artist-ai-studio/README.md

 - Environment variables are managed through Vercel
 - The project is configured to use Edge Runtime for API routes
 - Make sure to keep your `.env.local` file secure and never commit it to version control
+- If you get any permission errors, you might need to run: `sudo chown -R $(whoami) /usr/local/lib/node_modules`

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).